 All amounts included in the financial statements are reported in Russian Ruble (RBT) except share and per share data, unless otherwise stated.
 Previous year figures have been regrouped/re-arranged, wherever necessary.

-The Company has accumulated losses amounting 10,75,96,945.
-However, the company is making profits for both current year & previous year and based on the continued support from the Ultimate Holding Company, the financial statements have been prepared on a 'Going Concern' basis.
+The Company has had a loss in FY 2021-22.
+However on the basis of continued support from the Ultimate Holding Company, the financial statements have been prepared on a 'Going Concern' basis.

 b) Basis of measurement